rrrene/credo/guides/introduction/exit_statuses.md

 # Exit Status

+Credo succeeds with an exit status of 0 (like any other program).

-Credo fails with an exit status != 0 if it shows any issues.
+Credo fails with an exit status between 1 and 127 if it shows any issues.

+Exit statuses above or equal to 128 indicate an actual runtime error during analysis itself.

 This enables shell based pipeline workflows (e.g. on CI systems) which test Credo compliance.

 ## Issue Statuses